 My full name is Emily Mah Tippetts, and I write chick lit as E.M.
 Tippetts and science fiction as Emily Mah.
 I got my start in writing at the Clarion West Writer's Workshop for Science Fiction and Fantasy.
 Obviously, I wrote before I attended, but that's the first real credential I earned.
 From there I joined the Critical Mass writers group, an invitation only group that I had the privilege of working with for ten years.
 My first sales were to science fiction and fantasy anthologies and magazines, including Black Gate and Analog Science Fiction and Fact.
 I've gotten a few honorable mentions in the Year's Best anthologies for both fantasy and science fiction.

 I'm originally from New Mexico, have a bachelors in philosophy, politics, and economics from Oxford University, and a juris doctorate in business law from UCLA.
-I also design jewelry (and no, that doesn't fit in with any of the other stuff I've listed here.)
+Nowadays I'm a full time mother, author, and polymer clay artist.
 I was born November 8, 1975; given my age keeps on changing, that seems like the easiest way to let people know how old I am.